-The parliamentarian is a board member who advises the chair and acts as a consultant for other officers, board members, committee members, and association members on parliamentary procedure.
-The parliamentarian's role during a meeting is strictly advisory since, by parliamentary law, only the chair has the authority to rule on questions of order or to answer parliamentary inquiries.
+The parliamentarian is a board member who advises the chair and acts as a consultant for other officers, board members, committee members, and members of the association on parliamentary procedure.
+The parliamentarian's role during a meeting is strictly advisory, since, by parliamentary law, only the chair has the authority to rule on questions of order or to answer parliamentary inquiries.

-While the president usually presides as chair of all meetings of the executive board or the membership, the parliamentarian serves to provide support to whoever is chairing the meeting.
+While the president usually presides as chair of all meetings of the executive board or the membership, the parliamentarian serves to provide support to whomever is chairing the meeting.